prnthh/M5Cardputer_Interactive_SSH_Client/readme.md

 Original project from https://github.com/fernandofatech/M5Cardputer-SSHClient

 ## How to use
-A: Download the .ino file and flash it with youfavorite tool
+A: Download the .ino file and flash it with your favorite tool

 B: Use the M5Launcher and download the .bin file and put it in the MicroSD card